mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 - ###  **Stack for creating the Kinesis Stream: aws-etl-kinesis-stream-stack**

 This stack will create two kinesis data streams.
-Each producer runs for an ingesting stream of events for different customers with their orders.
+Each producer runs an ingesting stream of events for different customers with their orders.

 Initiate the deployment with the following command,